poloclub/ganlab/README.md

 [https://poloclub.github.io/ganlab/](https://poloclub.github.io/ganlab/)

 It runs on most modern web browsers.
-We suggest you use Google Chrome on your PC.
+We suggest you use Google Chrome.

 ## Development